rddl-network/shamir-coordinator-service/README.md

 # shamir-coordinator-service
 This service serves the purpose of creating and distributing shamir secret shares to a set of distributed shareholder services, and collecting them again in order to sign a transaction.
-The transation will be issued on Liquid.
+The transaction will be issued on Liquid.
 The elemnts RPC can be configured with `app.toml` file.
 To ensure secure communication it utilizes mutual TLS.
 It offers two routes:

 - POST `/send/:recipient/:amount`